harrisj/nicar-sinatra/README.md

 **Nerd Note:** Some of you might be wondering how Sinatra knew to look in the `views` directory for the `hello.erb` file.
 In some languages like Java, we would probably have to define a configuration file in XML or something that told Sinatra that our view named `hello` is located at the `views/hello.erb`.
 These configuration files are usually annoying though, since they are an extra file to edit and often out-of-date on a fast-developed project.
 So, often a lot of Ruby projects like Sinatra or Rails take the approach of *convention over configuration*, where the framework defines certain conventions it expects your project to follow in naming and locating files.
 So, by default, Sinatra expects views to be located in a `views` directory and to have a name that is the view name and template type like `hello.erb`.
 You can override the conventions if you really need to, but generally it's a good idea to learn them, if only because it makes it easier for the next developer working on your project to understand where files are located.

-So, let's see how well you understand what we did here.
+**Your Turn:** So, let's see how well you understand what we did here.
 Suppose we want to add this to our pages from hello: `<p>There are 5 letters in your name</p>`.
 Implement this with the following steps:

 1. Define a new variable @count and assign it the value `@name.length` which is the length of the @name string
 2. Include a HTML snippet in the `hello.erb` template to print out the letters in the name.